boldurean/boldurean/README.md

 [Chat](https://github.com/boldurean/Chat) - The analogue of most of Chats.
 This is the real-time application using AJAX, REST, websockets, React (with hooks) + Redux (@ reduxjs / toolkit) + Formik!
 P.S.
 Project is deployed on [Heroku](https://boldurean-chat.herokuapp.com/) and if noone has opened link last 24 hours it will take time to build-in on background or run chached version.
 Usually it takes about 5-6 secs for first time.

-[RSS Feeder](https://github.com/boldurean/RSS-Reader) - RSS Reader is an rss web service for collecting and easy access to news or other resources you love!
+[RSS Feeder](https://github.com/boldurean/RSS-Reader) - is an rss web service for collecting and easy access to news or other resources you love!
 This project is developed by using MVC design pattern -> Vanilla JS + Bootstrap v5.

 [GenDiff](https://github.com/boldurean/gendiff) - CLI tool for comparing two configuration files like .json & .yaml/yml and show the difference.